orbkit/orbkit/doc/adtutorials/multiple_files.rst

 How to Order the Molecular Orbital Coefficients
 -----------------------------------------------

-orbkit provides different schemes to order molecular orbitals, of which the best shall be presented here: the ordering using analytical integrals between neighboring molecular orbitals.
+ORBKIT provides different schemes to order molecular orbitals, of which the best shall be presented here: the ordering using analytical integrals between neighboring molecular orbitals.